kint-php/kint/contrib.md

 ## Format and Build

-The reason you need composer, and npm is because they'll let us write sloppy code and have the computer fix it for us!
+The reason you need composer and npm, is because they'll let us write sloppy code and have the computer fix it for us!

 Specifically, composer runs <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer" target="_blank">php-cs-fixer</a> to reformat PHP code to a consistent style, while npm does the same for the JS and SASS files.

-Since code style is a good thing you should always run `composer format` before a commit to fix any poor code style.
+Since code style is a good thing you should always run `composer format` before a commit to fix any inconsistent code style.
 If you don't CI will complain.

-Since we deliver the compiled JS/CSS files in our repo you should always run `composer build` before a commit to rebuild the JS/CSS files.
+Since we deliver the compiled JS/CSS/PHAR files in our repo you should always run `composer build` before a commit to rebuild the files.
 If you don't CI will complain.

 </section>
 <section id="architecture" markdown="1">